InterDigitalInc/Fireball/docs/source/layers.rst

         This is the maximum sequence length supported by this layer (and the model).
 In other words this is the maximum number of tokens in the inputs to the layer.
 The default is 512.

     vocabSize : V, optional, default: 30522
         The size of vocabulary.
-By default this 30522, which is the total number of tokens defined in WordPiece.
+By default, this is set to 30522, which is the total number of tokens defined in WordPiece.

     rank : R, optional, default: 0
         This is used for Low-Rank models.
 Low-Rank decomposition is an algorithm used by Fireball to reduce the number of parameters of a model.
 If this layer is a low-rank decomposed layer, the rank attribute is a positive number specifying the rank of decomposed word embedding matrix.
 Otherwise for regular models, this is set to 0 which is the default.
 In most cases this should be left unchanged when composing *layersInfo*.
 The method :py:meth:`~fireball.model.Model.createLrModel` can be used to reduce the number of parameters of the model.
 When this method is called, it automatically assigns a `rank` value for each decomposed layer.